Gliricidia sepium: Limitations

 Further, it has invasive potential: its swift propagation has caused it to be considered a weed in Jamaica.

 Until now G. sepium has remained free of serious diseases; only a number of insect problems are reported in exotic environments, but there are issues with defoliation under humid conditions.

-Names in other Languages
+In late April, 2023 on the island of Montserrat, BWI, the Black bean bug (Brachyplatys subaeneus) was observed infesting this plant.

-In Indonesian Gliricidia sepium is known as gamal, which is an acronym for Ganjang Malaysia (Down with Malaysia.)
+Names in other languages